 She is currently continuing her yoga education by working towards a 500hr YTT certification with a Trauma-Sensitive/Therapeutic focus at Yoga on High.
 Liz was born and raised in Newark, Ohio.
 She currently lives in Westerville with her hunky fire fighter husband Eric and their monster cat Grendel.
 She’s worked for a local retailer for over 25 years and continues to grow as an HR Professional there.
 Liz loves to read, is a foodie, a traveler and loves long walks on the beach.

 Betsy was introduced to yoga through The Ohio State University, and as time passed, she reached a point in life where she needed a slight correction in course.

 "I was over-committed, focusing outward and getting caught up in the little, the petty, the unimportant.
 I wanted better and wanted to feel healthier.
 I knew the difference had to come from me."

 She longed to find a way to recapture the benefits she had gained from her first brush with yoga.
 At just the right time, she walked into a class at her local studio and never looked back.

-In 2016, after four years as an enthusiastic student, Betsy earned her RYT200 designation through Yoga Alliance after completing yoga teacher training at Yoga on High.
+In 2016, after four years as an enthusiastic student, Betsy earned her RYT200 at Yoga on High, certified with The Yoga Teacher Alliance.
 As a lifelong student, she continues her education both on and off the mat, and hopes to do so for the rest of her life.